joseeden/All-Things-Docker-and-Kubernetes/lab13_Big_Project_Part1_Production_Workflow/README.md

 COPY --from=build-phase /app/build /usr/share/nginx/html
 ```

 On the **build phase**, we see the FROM is appended with "as build-phase".
-This is basically an alias, which tells Docker that the first FROM block is for the build phase, which is the first step of the docker build process.
+This is basically an alias, which tells Docker that the first FROM block is for the "build phase" and this block will be referenced by second block, the run-phase.

 On the **run phase**, we see the COPY line.
 The "--from" parameter actually pulls data from another step, which in this case is from the **build-phase**.
 It follows these format: